 Utility costs means the costs of operating the electric utility system and developing and implementing an alternative resource plan that are incurred and paid by the electric utility.
 On an annual basis, utility cost is synonymous with electric utility revenue requirement.

+Utility cost test means a test of the cost effectiveness of demand-side programs that compares the avoided utility costs to the sum of all electric utility incentive payments, plus utility costs to administer, deliver, and evaluate each demand-side program to quantify the net savings obtained by substituting the demand-side program for supply-side resources.

 20 CSR 4240-21.020 Filing Schedule, Filing Requirements, and the Integrated Resource Plan Proceeding